ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 large scale deployment: Cubic {{HRX08}} and BBR {{BBR-draft}}.

-Cubic was documented in a research publication in 2007 {{HRX08}}, and then adopted as the default congestion control algorithm for the TCP implementation in Linux.
-It was already used in a significant fraction of TCP connections over the Internet before being documented in an informational Internet Draft in 2015, being published as an informational RFC in 2017 {{?RFC8312}} and then as a proposed standard in 2023 {{?RFC9438}}.
+Cubic was documented in a research publication in 2007 {{HRX08}}, and was then adopted as the default congestion control algorithm for the TCP implementation in Linux.
+It was already used in a significant fraction of TCP connections over the Internet before being documented in an informational Internet Draft in 2015, published as an informational RFC in 2017 {{?RFC8312}} and then as a proposed standard in 2023 {{?RFC9438}}.